marvelje/bird-data-exploration/README.md

 * There is additional region data found here (https://www.worldbirdnames.org/new/ioc-lists/master-list-2/)
 * It is more useful for our model because it identifies primary "breeding" region, but the data is very messy.
-* This is not included in the dataset, but we hope to have it incorporated by next week (if our dataset is approved :) )
+* This is not included in the dataset, but we hope to have it incorporated soon

 ## First simple model